Hibiscus vitifolius

 Hibiscus vitifolius, the grape-leaved mallow or tropical rose mallow, is a species of flowering plant in the family Malvaceae.
-It is native to the seasonally dry Old World tropics and subtropics, and has been introduced to most of the islands of the Caribbean.
+It is native to the seasonally dry Old World tropics and subtropics, and has been introduced to the West indies.
 A perennial herb reaching 6 ft and becoming woody at maturity, it is found in a wide variety of habitats, and is a weed of cultivation.
 It is used locally as a source of fiber, often mixed with jute.

+Description

+The plant is a stiff and erect, growing to up to two metres, with a sometimes red-tinged stem.
+The leaves are broadly ovate, with a cordate or truncate base and a crenate margin.
+The inflorescence grows in a terminal cyme and in the leaf axils.
+The calyx is semi-fused.
+The corolla has five overlapping petals, yellow or pale lilac, with a dark red blotch at the base.
+The flower is followed by a pale brown capsule containing blackish, wedge-shaped seeds.

+Distribution

+Hibiscus vitifolius is native to tropical parts of Africa, the Middle East, India and southeastern Asia.
+It has been introduced to most of the islands of the Caribbean.

+Habitat

+The plant has a wide range of habitats, being found in woodland, forest clearings, grassland, bushland dominated by Acacia and Commiphora, scrubland, wasteland and roadsides, at altitudes of up to 3000 metres.